ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

      response:
         title: Response
         anchor: gi-response
+     details:
+        title: Details
+        anchor: gi-details
 ---

 <h1 id="{{page.sections['general'].anchor}}">{{page.sections['general'].title}}</h1>

 ### What is PiWeb?
-PiWeb is a quality data management system capable of saving, managing, retrieving and analyzing quality inspection data from production.
-All data is available anytime and anywhere through a web-service, which makes you independent of your current location.
+PiWeb is a quality data management system capable of saving, managing, retrieving and analyzing quality inspection data.
+All data is available at anytime and from anywhere through web-services.
 Thanks to real-time data analysis, it is possible to react quickly to any problems within production.
 Further information can be found at
 [ZEISS PiWeb](https://www.zeiss.com/metrology/products/software/piweb.html "ZEISS Metrology products").

 ### What is the PiWeb API?
-The PiWeb-API provides the public interface of the web service through which various requests can be sent to the PiWeb server.
+The PiWeb API provides the public interface of the web service through which various requests can be sent to the PiWeb server.
 You can create, manage and remove data, or retrieve relevant files and information from the PiWeb server.
 The used architecture is based on REpresentational State Transfer (REST), a detailed description can be found [here](https://medium.com/@sagar.mane006/understanding-rest-representational-state-transfer-85256b9424aa "Understanding REST").

 **The API fulfils two purposes:**